varunswarup0/DeCluttr/README.md

 immediately.
 There is no separate trash folder beyond the in-app recycle bin, so use caution when swiping!

 Run `npm install` then `npm start` to launch the app.
-For full media-library access you need a development build via `expo run:android` or `eas build`.
+For full media-library access you need a development build via `npx expo run:android` or `eas build`.
+The legacy global `expo` CLI can fail on Node 17 and above.

 See `docs/README.md` for an outline of the documentation including guides on audio, the mascot, onboarding, and CI.